-As explained in its Group Vision, the Group strives to contribute to community development and environmental conservation, while continually paying close attention to local ecosystems and the global environment.
-Having built up close ties with countless communities through its railway, hotel, and various other services, the Group makes sure to consider their local ecosystems in its business activities, recognizing that environmental conservation is a foundation for sustainable growth.
+As written in the Group Vision, the Group strives to contribute to community development and environmental conservation, while continually paying close attention to local ecosystems and the global environment.
+Having built up close ties with a number of communities through its railway, hotel, and various other services, we ensure the Group’s business activities that take into account local ecosystems and environmental conservation are a top priority for sustainable growth.

-Concretely, the Group implements measures to more efficiently use energy in order to reduce the environmental impact of its operations.
-In its business activities, the Group works to protect ecosystems, reduce atmospheric emissions, and consume less water while actively collaborating with various stakeholders in environmental conservation initiatives.
-Through such activities, the Group realizes sustainable growth while fulfilling its obligations as a good corporate citizen.
+Concretely, the Group implements measures to use energy more efficiently in order to reduce the environmental impact of its operations.
+In our business activities, the Group works to protect ecosystems, reducing atmospheric emissions, and consuming less water while actively collaborating with various stakeholders in environmental conservation initiatives.
+Through such activities, the Group aims to realize sustainable growth while fulfilling its obligations as a good corporate citizen.

 Click here for details.